Carter Burwell creates film scores and other stuff, much of which is listed under projects.

 You'll find specific information about him in the menu above.

-He's currently working on Hail Caesar!.
-Written and directed by Joal and Ethan Coen, it stars Josh Brolin, George Clooney, Channing Tatum, Scarlett Johnansson.
-The film follows Eddie Mannix (Josh Brolin) during a day in 1951 as he deals with complications at Captiol Pictures.
+Hail Caesar! is written and directed by Joal and Ethan Coen and stars Josh Brolin, George Clooney, Channing Tatum, Scarlett Johnansson.
+The film follows Eddie Mannix (Josh Brolin) during a day in 1951 as he deals with complications at Hollywood studio Captiol Pictures.

 Above is video of a 90-minute discussion entitled "Art of the Score" between Carter Burwell, Alec Baldwin, Ethan Coen, Joel Coen and neuroscientist Aniruddh Patel, sponsored by the World Science Festival and the New York Philharmonic.